 Potential students are encouraged to meet with an academic advisor prior to general admission to determine eligibility and a recommended course of study.
 As admission to the nursing program is competitive, the GPA for applicants is usually significantly higher than the minimum 3.0 required.

 Once the prior Bachelor's Degree is verified by the Admissions Office, the general education requirements will be deemed as met.
 BSN program-specific requirements (taken at USCB or transferred in) that must be met for application to the nursing program are as follows:

-I. Professiona al Program Requirements (each with a grade of "C" or higher) 34
+I. Profe essional Program Requirements (each with a grade of "C" or higher) 34

-Statis stics
+Statistics

 STAT B201 3

-Socia al Sciences
+Social Sciences

 PSYC B101 3

 PSYC B209 or B321 3

+Natural Sciences

+BIOL B230 or equivalent coursework 4

+BIOL B243 or equivalent coursework

-Natural Sciences BIOL B244 or equivalent coursework......4 CHEM B109 or equivalent coursework4 Global Citizenship and Multicultural Understanding Studies Nutrition
+BIOL B244 or equivalent coursework 4

+CHEM B109 or equivalent coursework 4

+Global Citizenship and Multicultural Understanding Studies

+ANTH B452 or NURS B330 3

+Nutrition

+HRTM B242 or approved nutrition elective 3